team1510/PresentIT/README.md

-DIT IS DE PAGINA VOOR HET GEWELDIGE PRESENT IT PROJECT This page is only for members of Team10
+DIT IS DE PAGINA VOOR HET GEWELDIGE PRESENT IT PROJECT This page is only for members of Team10.
+In opdracht van Edwin Hennipman.